adama789/HotelReserve/README.md

 # Hotel Reservation System

 ## Overview
 The **Hotel Reservation System** is a web application designed to manage hotel bookings.
-It allows users to search for available rooms, make reservations, and manage their bookings.
+It allows users to search for available rooms, make reservations and manage their bookings.
 Hotel administrators can manage room availability, view reservations, and perform other administrative tasks.

 ## Key Features
 - **User Authentication**: Sign up and log in.